CBMPO Long-Range Transportation Plan

 Community Long-Range Transportation Plan (LRTP) is in process of being updated!

 The CBMPO is required to update the LRTP every four years.
 We are now in the process of looking at the transportation needs of this community between now and the Year 2050.
 Within the thirty years we need to accommodate the transportation and mobility needs of employers and employees, families, disabled individuals, and the elderly.
 The CBMPO seeks your input into the decisions being made regarding projects, their timing and funding allocations.
-You may contact the staff of the CBMPO directly using the contact information available in the right column of this MPO's home page, attend one of the public information Open Houses scheduled to take place within the community, or complete this online survey by October 14.
-More information about the MPO and the planning process is available in this presentation.
+A 30-day public review and comment period is now underway.
+Comments will be received until close of business on Monday, December 23, 2019.
+You may contact the staff of the CBMPO directly using the contact information available in the right column of this MPO's home page.
+In addition you are invited to attend the public information Open House scheduled December 10, 2019 at the Clarence Brown Conference Center located on Highway 20 from 4:00 - 7:00 PM.

 Final Version, FY 2016-2040 Long-Range Transportation Plan (LRTP)